Home » African Destinations » Uganda » Murchison Falls National Park

 Sambiya River Lodge

-Only about 20 minutes from the top of Murchison Falls, Sambiya River Lodge offers a peaceful setting in the southern sector.
-With 26 private cottages—including family options—it’s ideal for travelers who want spacious, rustic-style accommodations close to the waterfall.
+Located approximately 20 minutes from the top of Murchison Falls, Sambiya River Lodge offers a peaceful setting with 26 private cottages, including family rooms.
+The lodge is ideal for visitors who want comfortable accommodation close to the famous waterfall.

 Pakuba Safari Lodge

-Set in the northern part of the park, Pakuba Safari Lodge is known for its wildlife-rich surroundings.
-You’ll often see giraffes, warthogs, or even elephants right from the lodge.
-It’s a solid mid-range option with good access to game drive areas.
+Situated in the northern sector of the park, Pakuba Safari Lodge is surrounded by wildlife-rich plains.
+Guests often see giraffes, warthogs, and even elephants wandering near the lodge, making it an excellent mid-range option for safari lovers.

 Heritage Safari Lodge